It’s About Truth

 Taking responsibility for everything around me.

-Later, when things started to feel off, I did more of the same.
+And when things started to feel off, I responded the only way I knew how.

 More discipline.